h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 -  **How does the algorithm handle missing values during training?**

-  Missing values are interpreted as containing information (i.e., missing for a reason), rather than missing at random.
+  Missing values are interpreted as containing information (i.e. missing for a reason), rather than missing at random.
 During tree building, split decisions for every node are found by minimizing the loss function and treating missing values as a separate category that can go either left or right.

   **Note**: Unlike in GLM, in DRF as well as in Uplift DRF numerical values are handled the same way as categorical values.
 Missing values are not imputed with the mean, as is done by default in GLM.